 Southwest has announced that it's extending elite status and Companion Pass validity in response to COVID-19.
 It's also making it easier to earn both in 2020 by giving Rapid Rewards members a boast in their qualifying metrics.
 Finally, you'll soon be able to convert Southwest Travel Funds to points, although the details on that are still sparse.

 The Southwest Companion Pass is a unique “elite status” in the airline loyalty world, allowing Rapid Rewards members who have earned it to bring a companion with them on any flight for just the cost of the flight's taxes.
 For most flights inside the U.S., those taxes are just $5.60 one-way.
 Depending on your travel habits, it can provide a ton of value.
 So naturally, Southwest doesn't make it easy to get.

-In Thursday's announcement, Southwest stated that anyone who earned a Companion Pass in 2019—with an original expiration date of December 31, 2020—will receive a six-month extension.
-The new expiration date will automatically update to June 30, 2021.
+Anyone who earned a Companion Pass in 2019—with an original expiration date of December 31, 2020—has now received two six-month extensions.
+The new expiration date is December 31, 2021.

 A-List and A-List Preferred Extension